City of Moonee Valley

 The City of Moonee Valley is a local government area located within the metropolitan area of Melbourne, Victoria, Australia.
-It comprises the north-western suburbs between 3 and 13 kilometres from the Melbourne city centre, and in June 2018, the city had a population of 127,883.
+It comprises the inner north-western suburbs between 3 and 13 kilometres from the Melbourne city centre.
+In 2023, the City of Moonee Valley Estimated Resident Population was 126,486, with a population density of 2,935 persons per square km, based on the 2023 Census.

 History

-Moonee Valley was formed in December 1994 after the merger of the City of Essendon and eastern parts of the City of Keilor.
+The City of Moonee Valley was formed in December 1994 after the merger of the City of Essendon (which had been expanded south-eastwards in 1993) and the part of the City of Keilor south-east of the Albion–Jacana railway line.

+On 1 July 2008, the parts of North Melbourne and Kensington in the Moonee Valley LGA were transferred to the City of Melbourne.

 The original council logo from 1994 was replaced in February 2010.

 Exchange prefixes in the city are 937x, 837x, 933x or 833x (the latter left over from the old City of Keilor).

 Features

 The Moonee Valley is a culturally diverse region with a substantial residential population and various commercial set-ups and industries.
 It comprises the Moonee Valley Racecourse, Essendon Airport and has several shopping precincts, restaurants, parks and offices.
 It is well connected and easily accessible through trams and the Craigieburn train line.
 It is also a thriving business centre, with close to 10,000 businesses operating in the region.